The 3 main types of business planning are traditional, lean, and holistic.

 You can download the free one-page "Playbook" lean plan from the Table Group.
 This works with for profit or not for profit businesses.
 The Playbook is explained in the book The Advantage by Patrick Lencioni.
 This is based on his decades of experience with for profits and nonprofits.
 You can download the Playbook and many other free resources (no email necessary) at his business website, The Table Group free organizational health resources.

 You can download the Business Model Canvas at Strategyzer.
 Founded in academic research and experience.
-Being taught in University entrepreneur classes.
-You can get dozens of free downloads and videos including the Business Model Canvas after you register with Strategyzer.
+This is being taught in University entrepreneur classes.
+You can get many free resources and videos including the Business Model Canvas after you register with Strategyzer.
 The nine parts of the Busines Model Canvas are...

 Situation: Perspective (research), Purpose (vision), Performance (values), People, and Processes.